Arts Funding - A History

 Technological adoption and digital transformation are important steps for nonprofits to take in order to create lasting value, but their successful adoption and deployment are reliant on a greater feedback loop within an organization's information technology and data infrastructure.
 This fundamental collection, transmission, use, and interpretation of data within an organization collectively contributes to what can be considered an organization’s data culture.

-Stay tuned for Part II to read more about data cultures structures and how they are used within arts and cultural organizations.
+Read more about data cultures structures and how they are used within arts and cultural organizations in Part II.